welch-lab/MichiGAN/README.md

-# MichiGAN
-Learning disentangled representations of single-cell data for high-quality generation
+# MichiGAN: Learning disentangled representations of single-cell data for high-quality generation

-# Predicting unobserved cell states from disentangled representations of single-cell data using generative adversarial networks
+## Predicting unobserved cell states from disentangled representations of single-cell data using generative adversarial networks

 The current folder contains files for implementing VAE/beta-TCVAE, WGAN-GP, InfoWGAN-GP, MichiGAN on single-cell RNA-seq data described in
-"Predicting unobserved cell states from disentangled representations of single-cell data using generative adversarial networks" by Yu and Welch.
+"``Predicting unobserved cell states from disentangled representations of single-cell data using generative adversarial networks''" by Yu and Welch.

 # List of Files: